Pink-Flag/nc-news/README.md

 https://effortless-nasturtium-3b510c.netlify.app/

 The back end has been created with Node.js and Express.
-The data is stored with PostgreSQL and the API is hosted via Heroku:
+The data is stored with PostgreSQL and the API is hosted via Heroku (mobile view only):

 https://trickmirror.herokuapp.com/api